1 Introduction

 6.1 Efficiency Opportunities

-The use of process heating across many industries, usually involving several process heating operations, necessitates systems approach to best utilize process heaters.
-A systems approach takes into consideration the entire system rather than individual components for maximal effectiveness and efficiency.
+The use of process heating across many industries, usually involving several process heating operations, necessitates a systems approach to best utilize process heaters.
+A systems approach considers the entire system rather than individual components for maximal effectiveness and efficiency.

-Exercises such a transferring heat from exhaust gases (waste heat recovery) to incoming combustion air can reduce energy lost by allowing more efficient combustion of fuel.
-Advances materials, auxiliary systems, as well as sensor and process controls, are powerful technologies for increasing efficiency in process heating.
+Exercises such as transferring heat from exhaust gases (waste heat recovery) to incoming combustion air can reduce energy lost by allowing more efficient fuel combustion.
+Advances in materials, auxiliary systems, and sensor and process controls are powerful technologies for increasing efficiency in process heating.

 Additionally, the U.S. Department of Energy’s Industrial Technologies Program has developed this series of tip sheets through its BestPractices program.